Master of Health Science in Functional & Integrative Nutrition

-Master of Health Science in Functional & Integrative Nutrition designed for busy professionals like YOU.
+Master of Health Science in Functional & Integrated Nutrition designed for busy professionals like YOU.

 With our fully online program you have the flexibility you need to expand your career opportunities and fulfill your current responsibilities at the same time.
 Our unique approach to online delivery and course design provides in-depth field experiences in critical aspects of modern healthcare.